chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 ::

-  fe14.intensityPlot(index=10, wvlRange=[210., 220.])
+  fe14.intensityPlot(index=10, wvlRange=[210., 220.], relative=True)

 plots the intensities for a temperature = t[10] = 2.e+6, in this case.
-And, by specifying relative = 1, the emissivities will be plotted relative to the strongest line.
+And, by specifying relative = True, the emissivities will be plotted relative to the strongest line.

 .. image:: _static/fe14_intensity_plot_lin_index10.png
     :align:  center